ekhowell/phylo_class/README.md

 Mmm_AFG2_4 AGTCAGAAAT TCCTCACTCA ACATATGGAA TGGAATCATC GCACTGAAAT
 ```

-Now we can input this multiple sequence alignment into IQ-TREE to start our phylogenetic tree estimation.
+This multiple sequence alignment can be used as the starting input for phylogenetic tree estimation using IQ-TREE.

 ## Generating Phylogeny with IQ-TREE
 To perform the phylogenetic tree construction using IQ-TREE, run the following command on the alignment file generated from the MUSCLE step.